AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 ### **<ins>How is the company funded?
 How much funding have they received?</ins>**

 Their income is derived from users withdrawing funds from the app to their linked bank accounts. **(WIKI UNDER FINANCES)**.
 Furthermore, Cash App primarily generates revenue by charging fees for transactions specific to businesses and individuals, such as subscription services and selling Bitcoin to customers.
+So, in general, they are funded by their own income.

 They offer 2 types of deposits to their users, which includes standard and instant. **(CASH APP WEBSITE)**

 * Standard Deposit: